Why you need to hire hustlers not sales veterans for your startup!

 Hire for attitude, not experience

 In the world of startup sales, you need resourceful and talented people with a good business sense, not trained sales monkeys.
 Hire for attitude, not experience.
+You want people who are great at team selling!

 There are many resources that can turn bright people who lack sales expertise into great salespeople.
 A good place to get started is our 30 day startup sales success email course.